Authing/docs/docs/en/workflow/quick-start/write-the-first-workflow.md

 The next logic we hope to implement is: when a user exists, follow the update logic; When it does not exist, follow the creation logic.
 So we need to use the execution result of the previous node as the judgment condition for the IF node.
 For detailed documentation on IF nodes, please refer to [IF] (/workflow/process control nodes/IF.
 HTML).

-The configuration of this node is as follows: First, we define a variable called exists, which takes the result of the previous node's "check if the user exists" execution <strong> ${check if the user exists. output. data. exists} </strong>.
+The configuration of this node is as follows: First, we define a variable called exists, which takes the result of the previous node's "check if the user exists" execution <strong> ${checkiftheuserexists.output.data.exists}  </strong>.
 Then, we set the value of exists (referenced by <strong> $exists </strong>, which is a Boolean type) to " <strong> Yes </strong>" in the condition:

 ![](../static/Fz1ibcs2Goxd8dx0ZRxccYnvnLh.png)